Southeast Missouri’s Only Level III Emergency and Trauma Center

 - Specially designated children’s exam areas and equipment specifically tailored to treat children of all ages

 - Senior-friendly accommodations such as, thicker mattresses, higher chairs, large-print forms, guardrails and nonskid flooring to enhance comfort and encourage a speedy return to the highest quality of life

-With 14 hospital-based emergency services physicians and trauma surgeons, our Level III Emergency and Trauma Center has the largest emergency medical services team in southeast Missouri.
-Our highly experienced nursing staff is specially trained in advanced cardiac life support, trauma and pediatrics in order to support Saint Francis’ physicians around the clock.
+With nearly 30 hospital-based emergency medicine professionals, our Level III Emergency and Trauma Center has the largest emergency medical services team in southeast Missouri.
+Our highly-experienced nursing staff is specially trained in advanced cardiac life support, trauma and pediatrics in order to support Saint Francis’ physicians around the clock.